LEMS/pylems/README.md

 - Example 16 -- Working (apart from spikeArray)
 - Example 17 -- Working
 - Example 18 -- Working

+**LEMS examples (in directory examples)**

+- example1.xml --  Working
+- example2.xml --  Working
+- example3.xml --  Working
+- example4.xml --  Not working (Unsupported in PyLEMS: KSChannel)
+- example5.xml --  Not working (Unsupported in PyLEMS: KSChannel)
+- example6.xml --  Working
+-- TODO: Rest of examples require an update to the <Simulation> element, i.e. use <Simulation...> not <SimulationSet...>, to work in PyLEMS

 **LEMS elements that do not work**